kirenz/ds-python/docs/data.md

 ## Define schema

-Usually it is also a good idea to define a preliminary schema that describes the expected properties of the data.
+Usually it is a good idea to define some sort of schema that describes the expected properties of the data.
 Some of these properties are ([TensorFlow](https://www.tensorflow.org/tfx/data_validation/get_started)):

 - which features are expected to be present
 - their type